The article you’re reading right now has been ranking at the top for a bunch of AI SEO keywords for more than a year.

 Keyword Strategy Builder: It uses AI to research and recommend topic clusters for your website based on relevance and traffic potential.

-I’m planning to build a pillar page around the keyword “Content SEO.”
+I’m planning to build a pillar page around the keyword “AI SEO.”
 Semrush has already suggested a bunch of related keywords.
 I won’t use all of them, but a few are a really good fit for my site.

 Position Tracking: It’s one of my most favourite Semrush’s features that shows the ranking changes daily.
 Recently, they’ve made it possible for you to monitor your website’s visibility within AI Overviews.